hagerk720/tasks-management/README.md

         docker-compose up -d --build
         ```

-    wait the image of laravel_db fully running in docker desktop"ready for connections"
+**"Wait until the laravel_db container in Docker Desktop is fully initialized and displays 'ready for connections'."**

 4. Run migrations and seeders: